 In this test, we looked at:

-This size is suitable for at least some versions of popular current and older-model small cars such as the Ford Fiesta, Honda Jazz, Hyundai Getz, Mazda2 and Toyota Yaris.
+This size is suitable for at least some versions of popular small cars such as the Mazda 2, Holden Barina and Honda Jazz.

 For more on a range of car-related subjects, including more information on tyres, see Cars.